aaronlubinsky/Romi_Lubinsky_Guinnane/README.md

 This task is responsibe for handling all REPL input for the romi as well as initializing the UART protocol for the HC-05 Bluetooth module.
 In our final implementation of our obstacle course

 * MotorTask.py
+This task class is initialized twice within main.py: one for the left motor and again for the right.
+Within the task, a PID loop is cycled to match the motor speed, as detected by an encoder, to the desired motor velocity communicated via a task share variable.
+The need for this PID loop arises from the difference between the physical motors.
+While indistinguishable at first, the difference became evident when sending identical PWM to both motors.
+The right motor had a repeatable tendency to outpace the left.
+With the PID implemented, each PWM is adjusted so that Romi drives straight when desired left and right motor speeds are equal.
 * IRTask.py

 * BrainsTask.py